PRP in Palm Beach Gardens, FL

 PRP is used for the facial rejuvenation, to treat orthopedic conditions and hair restoration!
-Listen to our very own Jennifer Nicholson discuss the many benefits of PRP with eHealth Radio Network:
+Listen to our very own Jennifer Castro discuss the many benefits of PRP with eHealth Radio Network:

 Medial Epicondylitis, or Golfer’s elbow, is a condition that causes pain on the inner side of your elbow, where the tendons of your forearm muscles attach to the bony bump on the inside (medial) part of your elbow.
 The pain may spread into your forearm and wrist.
 Golfer’s elbow is similar to tennis elbow, but it occurs on the inside, rather than the outside of your elbow.
 It’s not limited to golfers, tennis players and others who repeatedly use their wrists or clench their fingers also can develop golfer’s elbow.